 My first impressions of the album’s 12 tracks weren’t good ones.
 Typical nerdcore beats, cadence, subject matter … all par-for-the-course stuff.
 I don’t expect every album I hear to be some avant-garde masterpiece.
-What I do hope for is to hear something that pushes its chosen genre forward.
-Something that provokes thought, excitement, or draws you into the artist’s world or viewpoint.
-If you only give Cool Edit Pro 2.1 a cursory glance, you’ll never find any of that.
+What I do hope for is to hear something that pushes its chosen genre forward in some way.
+If you only give Cool Edit Pro 2.1 a cursory glance, you’ll never find that.
 The album does itself a disservice, being that many would likely not dig a little deeper to find the good that exists.

 Songs like Remix (Re(mix)) let his satirical side shine through.
 While arguing the point of excessive remix songs in popular music is more relevant to the early 2000’s, it’s still a fun song.
 Hits is a textbook example of his ability to knock down the concept of ego.
 For me, that seems to be the overall tone of the album— “We’re just having some fun here, don’t take it too seriously.”
-If you’ve come to Kordlyss for a genre-evolving album that pushes nerdcore to the limit, you won’t find that here.
 I get the feeling when I hear tracks like Drubs, and BDE that he was just phoning it in at times.

 The final verdict